Healthy Village Program

 We realized that while providing clean water we were performing life-saving and life-altering services, but there was still more we could do for our friends in rural Uganda.
 So, in 2019 we piloted our WASH program that we have since renamed our Healthy Village Program.

 Our solution is to provide education and resources that encourage healthy sanitation and hygienic practices.
-The implementation of the Healthy Village Program takes approximately 9 months to a full year in order to educate the community on how to build and use latrines, ending Open Defecation and thus eliminating fecal contamination.
+The implementation of the Healthy Village Program takes approximately 6 months in order to educate the community on how to build and use latrines, ending Open Defecation and thus eliminating fecal contamination.

 Greater than 75% of people in rural Uganda fail to wash their hands—accounting for at least 50% of all infant deaths due to diarrhea.
 In rural villages across Uganda, roughly two-thirds of all people still do not have access to safe water, and millions drink untreated and potentially contaminated water that can give rise to diarrhea, a major child killer, and deterioration of health in adults.